himars3290/reactnd-project-myreads-starter/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├──BookShelf.js # This file allows us to render each bookshelf with the corresponding books ├──BookGrid.js # This file renders the list of books according to the shelf they are in.
+This file also has the logic to change the shelf when the user changes the shelf from Book.js
+    ├──Book.js # This file renders the book (title, authors, thumbnail).
+By default the shelf for the book is set to the shelf it belongs to, if the book does not belong to any shelf, it is set to none.
+    ├──searchBooks.js # This file on query change triggers the search api which returns all the books that matches the query.
+To show the shelf the book belongs to we are using state parameter and mapping each book id with the catBookIds we get from app.js through state.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg